Status of Women Community Grant Program - Enhancement

 - a Charitable Registration Number for registered Canada Revenue Agency charities

-- a business number for registered non-profit organizations
+- a business number for registered not-for-profit organizations

 - the most recent and prior year audited or board-approved financial statements

-- a list of the Board of Directors for the current and previous 2 years
+- a list of the current board of directors for the organization and their length of tenure

 Step 3.
 Provide budget information